Jakub-Radzik/Sports_on_the_radar/README.md

 5. Run `yarn start:frontend` to start the frontend server
 6. Open `http://localhost:3000` in your browser

+## Run tests:

+To test frontend: `yarn test:frontend`
+To test backend: `yarn test:backend`

 ## Additional info:
 - I did not want to play with `.env` files, so I hardcoded it in config files, where `.env` files should be readed
+- I forgot to add simulation name in the backend and send it through websocket - thats why you will see simulation name in the backend, frontend store and hardocded as a prop in component - I would fix it but it is 22:00 and I have to go to sleep because I have to wake up at 6:30